How to Choose a Realtor to Sell Your Home

 Choosing a Realtor means trusting someone to handle one of the biggest financial transactions of your life.

-The agent you select will have a direct impact on how much your house sells for (and how fast).
+The agent you select will directly impact how much your house sells for (and how fast).

 Start with a phone call: Kick things off with a brief call to gauge the agent’s responsiveness, professionalism, and communication style.
 Share a quick overview of your home and what’s most important to you.
 Listen for clear, confident answers when they talk about their pricing approach, local experience, and how they guide sellers throughout the process.
-This short conversation will give you a preview of what you should expect from an agent when selling.
-And it will help you decide whether it’s worth meeting in person.
+This short conversation will give you a preview of what you should expect from an agent and help you decide whether it’s worth meeting in person.

-Set up a face-to-face meeting (or video call): An initial consultation is your opportunity to dig deeper.
-A strong listing agent will come prepared with local market data, a marketing plan, commission breakdown, and a strategy tailored to your goals and timeline.
+Set up a face-to-face meeting (or video call): The listing consultation is where you dig deeper.
+A strong listing agent will come prepared with local market data, a marketing plan, commission breakdown, and a strategy tailored to your goals and timeline (not a generic pitch).
 You’ll also get a sense of their confidence, authenticity, and commitment.
 Some agents will bring a preliminary comparative market analysis (CMA) or follow up with one after viewing your home.
 Either way, this meeting is the core component that will help you choose the right agent.
-The key to that is ensuring you know the critical questions to ask a Realtor when selling.
+The key is knowing which interview questions to ask a real estate agent.

-Properly vetting an agent can save you from picking the wrong Realtor.
+But it can save you from choosing the wrong Realtor.

-Now that you’ve interviewed each agent, it’s time to step back and evaluate what you’ve learned.
+Now it’s time to step back and evaluate what you’ve learned about the agents.

 Your goal here isn’t to pick the most charming or persuasive person.